gvoulgaris0/WaveRIC/README.md

 -file RWIC_Contents.html contains inflormation about the functions included in the package;
 -master_testing.m is an example using the functions to recreate the spectra in the paper, figure 10;;
 - WaveRIC/lib
-It contains a number of functions called by the main functions
+It contains a number of functions called by the main function
-- WaveRIC/html
+- WaveRIC/html and WaveRIC/lib/html
 It contains explanations for each function in html files.
 These are called from RWIC_Contents.html
 - WaveRIC/data
 It contains the data files used by master_testing.m for running examples from the Alattabi et al (2019) paper; Events A to H. It recreates Figure 11.